 The Best Places to Visit in May!

 May is actually one of the hottest months of the year in the Philippines.
 If you are not a fan of scorching temperatures and humidity, then May is not the best time to visit the Philippines.
-That is not including the island of Siargao when the dry season is between March and October.
+That does not include the island of Siargao when the dry season is between March and October.

 Although you won’t see the Northern Lights, May in Iceland is when wildlife comes alive!
-The beautiful puffin bird returns to shores of Iceland in April so it’s almost guaranteed you will be able to see them in May.
-Whale watching tours will also be more pleasant under the May sun and they run often.
+The beautiful puffin bird returns to the shores of Iceland in April, so it’s almost guaranteed you will be able to see them in May.
+Whale-watching tours will also be more pleasant under the May sun, and they run often.
 Last but not least, you can go horseback riding without freezing in May!
 (Do it – it’s totally worth it).

 May has got to be one of the very best times to visit Cyprus.
 The weather has really improved since the winter in Cyprus, meaning there’s less rain and more sunshine.
 The average temperature is 20°C and can climb to the mid-20s pretty often.
 There are also clear skies and about 12 hours of sunshine every day!
 It’s a great time to visit those fantastic Cypriot beaches and chill in places like Ayia Napa.

 The first part of the month is beautifully mild weather, but at the end of the month, things start to heat up a little bit more, with temperatures rising into the mid-20s more often.
 Visitors begin to arrive on their vacations (especially from the UK), and it heralds the start of the tourist season proper.
-Come early to avoid the crowds that June, July, and August see!
+Come early to avoid the crowds you see in June, July, and August!

 Sunshine, beautiful beach weather, hardly any rain at all – it’s no wonder May is one of the best times to visit Bali.
-Temperatures are climbing ever upwards with an average of 28°C and highs in the early 30s.
+Temperatures are climbing upwards, with an average of 28°C and highs in the early 30s.
 Very hot, basically.
-Fun fact: the coldest day ever recorded in May in Bali was 20°C!
+Fun fact: Bali’s coldest day recorded in May was 20°C!

-May is the beginning of the dry season – and the beginning of the surfing season too (head to the Bukit Peninsula for big offshore swells) until September.
+May is the beginning of the dry and surfing seasons, too (head to the Bukit Peninsula for big offshore swells) until September.
 Humidity will also be lessening from May onward as the dry season continues.
-Bali is a dream destination for many, just make sure you hit it in the dry season.
+Bali is a dream destination for many.
+Just make sure you hit it in the dry season.

-One of the best places to visit in the world in May is Turkey!
+Turkey is one of the best places to visit in the world in May!
 May is when sunshine really starts to bless Turkey, as the country gets warmer and warmer.
 All that rain has brought an abundance of nature to this Mediterranean nation, notably in its mountain valleys.
-Turkey sees an average temperature of 16°C across the board, as well as sunny days and fewer clouds in May.
+Turkey sees an average temperature of 16°C across the board, sunny days, and fewer clouds in May.
 There’s not a lot of rain, which is good news.

-By the end of May, the onset of summer starts to get noticeable in places like Istanbul, which sees temperatures hit average highs of 20°C, but humidity is high (75%!).
-Cappadocia remains definitively cold, with averages of below 10°C for most of the month, making it still not the best time to visit Turkey for those wanting a balloon ride above the fairy chimneys without being freezing.
+By the end of May, the onset of summer starts to get noticeable in places like Istanbul, where temperatures hit average temperatures of 20°C, but humidity is high (75%!).
+Cappadocia remains cold, with averages of below 10°C for most of the month, making it still not the best time to visit Turkey for those wanting a balloon ride above the fairy chimneys without freezing.

-June, July, and August means it’s summertime in Europe and the crowds will start to hit making Turkey relatively quiet in May, it’s shoulder season.
+June, July, and August mean it’s summertime in Europe, and the crowds will start to hit-making Turkey relatively quiet in May.
+It’s shoulder season.